zumbov2/deeplr/README.md

 hello <- c("Hallo Welt!", "Bonjour le monde !", "Hola Mundo!", "Ciao Mondo!",
            "Hallo wereld!", "Witajcie świat!")
 ```
 We want to translate the above strings into English.
-To do this, we first define our translation function. `toEnglish` is
-a simple wrapper and identical to `translate(target_lang = "EN")`.
-We use `map_chr` from the `purrr` package to apply the function to all elements of the character vector.
+We use `toEnglish2`, a simple wrapper for `translate2(target_lang = "EN")`.
+With `map_chr` from the `purrr` package we apply the function to all elements of the character vector.
 ```
 purrr::map_chr(hello, deeplr::toEnglish2)
 [1] "Hello world!"
 "Hello, world!"
 "Hello World!"
 "Ciao Mondo!"
 "Hallo wereld!"
 "Hello the world!"